 Keeping pets warm in cold weather

-It's been a bitterly cold winter for much of the country and it's not over yet.
+It's been a a cold winter for parts of the country and it's not over yet.

 That's why it's important for pet owners to take the proper precautions to keep their animals snug and safe throughout chilly periods.
 When it comes to managing your pet's health, a good place to start is looking at your dog or cat as an individual.

 "You have to know your pet and the environment that you live in.
 For instance, if you lived in Florida your pet probably couldn't handle weather below -5°C for more than a few minutes.
 You really have to look at the breed and observe," Dr. Gary Landsberg, a veterinarian behaviourist who has been practicing for more than 30 years, told The Weather Network in 2011.

 According to Dr. Landsberg, the dangerous weather threshold for outdoor play is around -10°C to -15°C no matter what kind of breed you have.

 Although certain sled dogs can remain outside for hours, not all dogs fare as well in the snow.

 "Breeds with short hair, smaller breeds and breeds that aren't used to spending time outside are usually more susceptible to the cold conditions."
 It's important as a pet owner to recognize the telltale signs that your dog or cat needs to come inside.

 "Look at their feet, see if they're starting to walk on three paws.
 It's important to be with your pet outdoors so you can observe shaking or stopping of movement.
 Extreme signs can include frostbite on the tips of the ears or discoloured paws."
 Another way to protect your pet against the frigid air is to bundle them up in warm clothing.

 "Depending on the breed (particularly short hairs), it's not a bad idea to consider a sweater, vest or booties."
 However, Dr. Landsberg warns that not all pets will take kindly to clothing.
 He says you may have to spend several days or weeks training your animal to accept this practice.